How to Support Indigenous Communities on National Day for Truth and Reconciliation

 — Lenard Monkman (@LenardMonkman1) September 29, 2021

-In June 2021, the federal government announced that starting this year, September 30 will also mark the first annual National Day for Truth and Reconciliation.
+In June 2021, the federal government announced that September 30 would also mark the first annual National Day for Truth and Reconciliation.
 The new federal statutory holiday is meant to recognize the impacts of residential schools on Indigenous communities and families.
 Over the past few months, hundreds of remains were found on the grounds of former residential schools, where Indigenous children were forcibly sent between the 1870s and 1990s to be violently assimilated into colonial Canadian culture.
 It’s estimated that thousands of children died at these government-sponsored religious schools.

 The Truth and Reconciliation Commission (TRC) was released in 2015, and has 94 calls to action — National Day for Truth and Reconciliation is a direct response to call to action 80, which called for a federal statutory day to commemorate the legacy of residential schools.
 There are plenty of ways that non-Indigenous people can support Indigenous communities on September 30, says Fallon Farinacci, a Red River Métis and healing advocate.
 For starters, educate yourself and discuss the history with the people in your own life. “[Non-Indigenous people] can review the calls to action.
 And for a simple step, maybe commit themselves to one that they can implement in their own life, or that they can bring to their workplace, or to their family,” she says.